unknwon/rods/README.md

 # RODs - The graveyard of "brilliant" ideas

-The collection of RODs written by [@unknwon](https://github.com/unknwon) for planning engineering efforts.
+The collection of RODs written by [@unknwon](https://github.com/unknwon) for researching and describing engineering efforts.

 ## What is an ROD?